Skip to content

 Encoder offsets

-- Double-check that all components inside the mobile base, including the camping battery and SLA battery, are fully secured
+1. Double-check that all components inside the mobile base, including the camping battery and SLA battery, are fully secured.

-- Ensure that all cables are properly secured and kept away from the caster module gears
+2. Ensure that all cables are properly secured and kept away from the caster module gears.

-- Turn the mobile base onto its side, with the right side of the base facing up
+3. Turn the mobile base onto its side, with the right side of the base facing up.

-The zero steer position is the configuration that the base assumes when driving forward, with all casters in the trailing position:
+Manually move all casters to the zero steer position.
+This is the configuration assumed by the base when driving forward, with all casters in the trailing position:

 Note

-In these photos, the robot's forward (+x) direction is towards the right side.
+In these photos, the robot's forward (+x) direction is toward the right side.

-Use a straightedge to align the top wheels so that they are both in the zero position:
+Use a straightedge to align the top wheels so that they face as precisely forward as possible:

 Repeat this process for the bottom two wheels as well.

-Once all four casters are in the zero steer position, run the following Python code snippet to print out the ENCODER_MAGNET_OFFSETS
+Once all four casters are aligned, run the following Python code snippet to print the current encoder magnet offsets:

 from base_controller import Vehicle